Facebook made me aware of this: 10 Reasons I Kissed Halloween Goodbye.

 *All stories- as Tolkien insisted- are about the fall.
 Things Gothic are a focused consideration of things fallen.
 They allow us to Recover (in the Tolkienian sense) the reality we’ve become blind to.

 What are werewolves, if not the concrete representation of the reality of ourselves, neighborhoods and markets: beasts disguised as men and women, devouring one another.
-Want to know what fallen reality is truly like- what you and I at heart are really like?
+Want to know what fallen reality is truly like- what you and I are really like at heart?
 I’d suggest Curse of the Werewolf.

 Zombies?
 Does Xianity know anything of those who wonder through life, though dead?